 Bamlanivimab should not be used in patients hospitalized with severe COVID-19 respiratory disease.

 There are no known contraindications for bamlanivimab.

 - Healthcare providers should review the Fact Sheet for Healthcare Providers for information on the authorized use of bamlanivimab and mandatory requirements of the EUA.

 - Healthcare providers must provide a copy of the Fact Sheet for Patients, Parents and Caregivers (English) or Fact Sheet for Patients, Parents and Caregivers (Spanish) to patients and/or caregivers prior to treatment.

 - Bamlanivimab must be administered intravenously.
-The authorized dosage is a single intravenous (IV) infusion of 700 mg bamlanivimab administered over 60 minutes via pump or gravity.
+The authorized dosage is a single intravenous (IV) infusion of 700 mg bamlanivimab must be administered over 16-60 minutes, or more, via pump or gravity.
 Bamlanivimab should be administered as soon as possible after positive viral test for SARS-CoV-2 and within 10 days of symptom onset.
 See more information regarding dosing in the Fact Sheet for Healthcare Providers.